kartiksahni/kartiksahni/README.md

 ### Hi there 👋

+# I'm Kartik Sahni

+Welcome to my GitHub repository!
+This is where I share my projects, code snippets, and contributions to Data Science & ML.

 <!--
 **kartiksahni/kartiksahni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.